yosee1441/vite-connect-api-mocker/README.md

 # Vite Connect API Mocker

 It’s a Vite plugin that implements Node.js and Connect to create a middleware that simulates API responses.
-It is particularly useful for mocking APIs.
+It is particularly useful for mocking APIs in SPA applications.

 ## Requirements